 #6.
 Moonrise Kingdom

 I didn’t see Moonrise Kingdom in the theatre or anywhere else for that matter until 2013 actually.
 I randomly decided to watch it out of the blue one night and was instantaneously mesmerized.
 This film will grow on people over the years and eventually be a cult favorite.
 Wes Anderson was at the top of his game with this one.
 (Perhaps his best film since Bottle Rocket) Kara Hayward and Jared Gilman were amazing in the lead roles in what I can only liken to a modern day Blue Lagoon type of relationship.
 Bruce Willis, Bill Murray and Edward Norton were hysterical throughout the film and never once did I look at a clock or think about doing anything else while watching this film.
-I can understand why some people may not like this one but to me this is by far the most underrated film of the year!
+I can understand why some people may not like this one but to me this is by far the most underrated film of the year! [sorry Dan but I believe and support the use of under and overrated when it comes to films 100% ;) ]

 #5.
 The Avengers